magicorntech/charts/README.md

 ## Chart Components

-The chart is organized into nine (9) distinct configuration groups for simplicity and modularity:
+The chart is organized into ten (10) distinct configuration groups for simplicity and modularity:

 | Component | Description | Required |
 |-----------|-------------|----------|